opea-project/GenAIExamples/ChatQnA/docker/gaudi/README.md

 Since the `compose.yaml` will consume some environment variables, you need to setup them in advance as below.

+> Notice that the LLM in ChatQnA example is set to `Intel/neural-chat-7b-v3-3` by default.
+Change the `LLM_MODEL_ID` below for your needs.

 ```bash
 export no_proxy=${your_no_proxy}
 export http_proxy=${your_http_proxy}